infracost/docs/docs/integrations/github_app.md

     - For private **registry modules**, see [this page](/docs/features/terraform_modules/#terraform-registry-modules) and set the required Terraform registry token and host in the integration settings page in Infracost Cloud.

-5. If you need to customize how Infracost runs, add an `infracost.yml` [config file](/docs/features/config_file/) to the root of your repo.
+5. If you need to customize how Infracost runs, add an `infracost.yml` or `infracost.yml.tmpl` [config file](/docs/features/config_file/) in the Repo > my repo > Settings tab, or to the root of your repo.
 The GitHub App will automatically use that file if it's present.
 The app will also apply any usage values defined in the `infracost-usage.yml` [usage file](/docs/features/usage_based_resources/) at the root of the repo.

 6. Open a test pull request and wait for Infracost to leave a pull request comment.
 The [Infracost Cloud dashboard](https://dashboard.infracost.io) should also show the cost estimate too.